We are dedicated to pursuing our interdisciplinary agenda through international collaboration.

 Located in the Ruhr Area, the KWI offers a space for independent and innovative research in the humanities and various opportunities to engage and include the public.
 Currently, research at the KWI focusses on the following areas: literary and cultural sociology, cultural science studies, science communication and public humanities.
 Further projects are concerned with cultures of communication and political participation.
 An important contribution to our scholarly and political work comes from the Academy in Exile, offering research space to colleagues whose academic freedom is threatened.

-CfA: New KWI International Fellowships starting April 2022
+CfA: New KWI International Fellowships and Thyssen@KWI Fellowship

-We are happy to announce that KWI offers the fourth cohort of fellowships for the duration of six months from 1st of April 2022 until 30th of September 2022!
-The KWI INTERNATIONAL FELLOWSHIP PROGRAMME addresses excellent researchers from the humanities and the social sciences.
-We are inviting international researchers with a completed PhD plus one to six years […]
+We are happy to announce that KWI offers new fellowships for the duration of six months from 1 April 2023 until 31 September 2023!
+The KWI INTERNATIONAL FELLOWSHIP PROGRAMME addresses excellent researchers from the humanities, cultural studies and the social sciences.
+The institute provides fellows with modern infrastructure, office space and technical support, also offering library […]

 KWI International Fellow Kasey Henricks Uncovers Erroneous Parking Tickets

 Assistant Professor of Sociology at University of Tennessee at Knoxville and KWI International Fellow Kasey Henricks recently released two publications on the phenomenon of incorrectly issued parking tickets: an article in Socius (a generalist journal of the American Sociological Association) as well as a policy report for the Institute for Research on Race and Public Policy.
 Kasey Henricks […]

 New KWI-Fellows Present Their Research Projects